UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/classes.md

 # Challenges

 The challenges for this lab are particularly important.
 There is a large gap between following lab tasks and writing your own code.
 You are encouraged to try all challenges.
-In this particular case, a solution may be given.
-This is not THE solution as there may be multiple ways to achieve the same thing.
+In some cases, if solution is provided, this is not THE solution as there may be multiple ways to achieve the same goals.

 | Challenge 1 | 20-Challenge1-StudentRecord |
 | - | - |